Anhedonia: Genetic components

-L.J. and J.P.
-Chapman were the first to discuss the possibility that social anhedonia may stem from a genetic vulnerability.
+L. J. and J. P. Chapman were the first to discuss the possibility that social anhedonia may stem from a genetic vulnerability.
 The disrupted in schizophrenia 1 (DISC1) gene has been consistently associated with risk for, and cause of, schizophrenia-spectrum disorders and other mental illnesses.
 More recently, DISC1 has been associated with social anhedonia within the general population.
-Tomppo identified a specific DISC1 allele that is associated with an increase in characteristics of social anhedonia.
-They also identified a DISC1 allele associated with decreased characteristics of social anhedonia, that was found to be preferentially expressed in women.
+Tomppo identified two specific alleles of DISC1, one of them linked to increased characteristics of social anhedonia, and the other to decreased in characteristics; the latter was found to be preferentially expressed in women.
 More research needs to be conducted, but social anhedonia may be an important intermediate phenotype (endophenotype) between genes associated with risk for schizophrenia and phenotype of the disorder.

 Neurobiological correlates

 Researchers studying the neurobiology of social anhedonia posit that this trait may be linked to dysfunction of reward-related systems in the brain.
 This circuitry is critical for the sensation of pleasure, the computation of reward benefits and costs, determination of the effort required to obtain a pleasant stimulus, deciding to obtain that stimulus, and increasing motivation to obtain the stimulus.
-In particular, the ventral striatum and areas of the prefrontal cortex (PFC), including the orbitofrontal cortex (OFC) and dorsolateral (dl) PFC, are critically involved in the experience of pleasure and the hedonic perception of rewards.
+In particular, the ventral striatum and areas of the prefrontal cortex (PFC), including the orbitofrontal cortex (OFC) and dorsolateral PFC, are critically involved in the experience of pleasure and the hedonic perception of rewards.
 With regards to neurotransmitter systems, opioid, gamma-aminobutyric acid, and endocannabinoid systems in the nucleus accumbens, ventral pallidum, and OFC mediate the hedonic perception of rewards.
-Activity in the PFC and ventral striatum have been found to be decreased in anhedonic individuals with major depressive disorder (MDD) and schizophrenia.
+Activity in the PFC and ventral striatum have been found to be decreased in anhedonic individuals with major depressive disorder and schizophrenia.
 However, schizophrenia may be less associated with decreased hedonic capacity and more with deficient reward appraisal.

-Specific musical anhedonia
+Musical anhedonia

 Recent studies have found people who do not have any issue processing musical tones or beat, yet receive no pleasure from listening to music.
-Specific musical anhedonia is distinct from melophobia, the fear of music.